 Halteres orbits Hestia in 208.45 Earth days.
 During this time, it rotates about its axis about 100.06 times.

-H-Minor displays perpendicular rotation, three times for each planar rotation of the system, much like a millstone.
+However, H-Minor displays perpendicular rotation, rotating three times for each planar rotation of the system, much like a millstone.

 Furthermore, stabilized by the presence of H-Minor, the planet’s axis of rotation aligns with its orbital plane.

 The lithosphere on H-Major divides into several rigid tectonic plates.
-Over many millions of years, they migrated toward the equatorial plane.
+Unlike the tectonic plates that once comprised Pangea, H-Major’s’ plates, over the last few million years, migrated toward the equator.

-Water covers about 62% of H-Major’s habitable surface, mostly by oceans.
-The remaining 38% consists of continents and islands that together contain many lakes, rivers and other sources of water that contribute to the hydrosphere.
+Water covers about 62% of H-Major’s habitable surface.
+The remaining 38% consists of continents and islands.
 Ice covers the majority of H-Major’s polar regions.
-Additionally, certain sections of the polar ice caps, called the Pagos Nefos, rotate over the Foculus, become infused with steam, and float inland.
+Additionally, certain sections of the polar ice caps, the Pagos Nefos rotate over the Foculus, become infused with steam, and float inland.

 100% of H-Minor’s surface is land.